FlavScents AInsights Entry: Dimethyl Anthranilate (CAS: 85-91-6)

 4. Use in Flavors

-Dimethyl anthranilate is widely used in flavor formulations, particularly in grape, berry, and citrus profiles.
-It functions as an impact note, providing a distinct grape-like aroma that is both recognizable and appealing.
-Typical use levels in finished food or beverage products range from 0.1 to 10 ppm, with higher concentrations used in more intense flavor profiles.
-The compound is relatively stable under typical food processing conditions, although it may degrade under extreme heat or acidic conditions.
+Dimethyl anthranilate is widely used in flavor formulations, particularly in grape, citrus, and berry profiles.
+It acts as a key impact note, providing authenticity and depth to fruit flavors.
+Typical use levels in finished food or beverages range from 0.1 to 5 ppm, with higher concentrations used in more robust flavor systems.
+It is generally stable under typical processing conditions, though it may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature